 Sid graduated from the University of Rochester, USA with a BS in Physics and a BA in Mathematics in 2006.
 He then moved to Princeton University where he received a PhD in theoretical physics in 2011.
 He spent three years (2011-14) at the University of California, Berkeley, as a Simons Postdoctoral Fellow in physics, before establishing an independent research group at the University of California, Irvine, where he was an Assistant Professor from 2014-2017.
 During this time, he received a US National Science Foundation CAREER award.

 Sid was appointed as an Associate Professor in Quantum Condensed Matter Theory and a Tutorial Fellow in Physics at Hertford College in 2017, and received a European Research Council Starting Grant in 2018 to support his research into topological phases of quantum matter, for which he received a Frontiers in Science Award at the International Congress of Basic Sciences, 2023.
 He was awarded the title of Professor of Physics in 2023.

 At Hertford, Sid tutors students across a variety of topics in the first three years of the four-year MPhys course (the fourth, more specialised year, is taught centrally).
-Subjects he has tutored include linear algebra in the first year, mathematical methods, quantum mechanics, and thermal and statistical physics, and covers the third-year courses on general relativity and condensed-matter physics.
-On occasion he also runs small seminars and reading groups for Hertford students on special topics for students interested in delving beyond the curriculum — for instance, in Hilary term 2020 he is planning on leading a course on quantum information and computation.
+Subjects he has tutored include linear algebra in the first year, mathematical methods, quantum mechanics, electromagnetism, and thermal and statistical physics in the second year, and third-year courses on general relativity, atomic physics, and condensed matter.
+On occasion he also runs small seminars and reading groups for Hertford students on special topics for students interested in delving beyond the curriculum — for instance, in Hilary term 2020 he led a course on quantum information and computation.
 Sid also serves as the organising tutor for physics, with overall responsibility for directing physics teaching at Hertford.

-Sid currently supervises two graduate students and several post-doctoral research assistants (the latter typically jointly with the Oxford condensed matter theory group).
+Sid typically supervises 2-4 graduate students and several post-doctoral research assistants (the latter typically jointly with the Oxford condensed matter theory group).
 Several DPhil students from the physics, chemistry, and materials departments also attend his lectures in the theoretical physics option.